parkerdavis1/birdsmakesound/blog/2020-09-16-getting-started-merlin/index.md

     </figure>
 </div>

 Most people don't get into birds because of an interest in sound but that is how I started.
-The best part about getting started birding by ear is that you don't need to buy *anything*.
+The best part about getting started birding by ear is that you don't need to buy _anything_.
 Binoculars and a field guide are great but they’re not required to get started.

 There are troves of bird information and resources available with more becoming available all the time, many online and many free.
-A good first step towards bird literacy is to download the free [Merlin app](https://merlin.allaboutbirds.org/) from the Cornell Lab or Ornithology.
+A good first step towards bird literacy is to download the free [Merlin app](https://merlin.allaboutbirds.org/) from the Cornell Lab of Ornithology.
 I generally ignore the “primary” function of the app, which is to give you ID suggestions based on color, size, behavior, location, and date as well as automatically identifying photos of birds.
 All well and good but that is not how I use the app or why I recommend it.

 <figure class="center" style="width: 20rem">
 {% image "./blog/2020-09-16-getting-started-merlin/images/merlinstart.jpeg", "Merlin Start Page Screenshot" %}
 <figcaption>Home screen for Merlin</figcaption>
 </figure>

 The features I regularly use are in the “Explore Species” section of the app.
 If you are curious what birds are around, you can input your location and date to display the most likely species based on [eBird data](https://ebird.org/about) with bar charts showing abundance trends throughout the year.

 <figure class="center" style="display: flex; flex-direction: row; gap: 10px;">
     <div>